 Store airtight at room temperature.
 But, there are no preservatives, so you will start seeing mold at 3-4 days.

-If you want to freeze after baking, seal tight and freeze for up to 3 months.
+If you want to freeze after baking, seal it tight for up to 3 months.

 This recipe is listed in these categories.
 See them for more similar recipes.